derukira2-cyber/UNOCPL/README.md

     — This is a bare vessel, a skeleton, ribs, remnants, almost nothing — a programming language created purely from the idea of "What if..."
     )
 - 15. Updates (Don't worry — the date of the full version is "AFTER THE DEATH OF 64-BIT SYSTEMS", i.e., in about 290 million years.
 You won't live to see it!)
 - 16. Security (Seriously?
 This is completely Open Source.
-Here, security consists of: hiding unnecessary files, tons of documentation, tons of unnecessary indents, tons of comments read by NO ONE, a serious LOOK, pure BLUFF AND POMPOSITY✍️, 🥴)
+Here, security consists of: hiding unnecessary files, tons of documentation, tons of unnecessary indents, tons of comments read by NO ONE, a serious LOOK, pure BLUFF AND POMPOSITY✍️)
 - 17. 🫡I FORBID EVERYONE FROM FORBIDDING ME ANYTHING (I SAID SO🕳💣)
 - 18. PROLIFERATION OF RULES (
     Markdown was created for this very purpose.